 - User – how the user will most likely engage with a system

 A core balance to how to read AI flows with journey maps and data is to think about what is findable and what is meant to be discovered then what needs to happen behind the scenes to make that experience seamless.
 Your audience will access the experience from somewhere with a predisposed expectation – even if they know very little.
 They searched and found you or downloaded your app or are using your software with intent and at least a small amount of expectation.
-Some information they expect and will actively want to look and find it.
-Less expected, additional or unknown areas they find are discoverable and can be either opportunities to improve an interface (if it is required information for your audience) or to remove if it isn’t being accessed and no one discovers it.
+Some information they expect and will actively want to look at and find it.
+Less expected, additional, or unknown areas they find are discoverable and can be either opportunity to improve an interface (if it is required information for your audience) or to remove if it isn’t being accessed and no one discovers it.
 Sometimes these discoverable information or experiences become that special extra sauce that makes it memorable, sometimes they are the area we mistakenly spend way too much time and money on creating in error.

 About the Author:

-Todd Lawson is a creative/art director who has made commercials, brands, software and ad campaigns, who understands tech and designs UI & UX, a designer who does large scale paintings, a painter who writes articles, a writer who is constantly curious about what’s next.
+Todd Lawson is a creative/art director who has made commercials, brands, software, and ad campaigns, who understands tech and designs UI & UX, a designer who does large-scale paintings, a painter who writes articles, a writer who is constantly curious about what’s next.
 His curiosity has garnered Cannes Lions, One Show Pencils, CA’s, Cassies, and countless other accolades.
 In 2014 & 2015, he was Ranked 9th & 15th Best Art Director by Strategy Magazine’s Creative Report Card.
 As Digital User Experience Lead & Associate Creative Director, Todd helped Grey Canada win ADCC’s 2013 Agency Of The Year.
 But the story doesn’t stop there.
 In 2015 Todd left Grey to Co-lead the complete transformation of Dashboard, his past agency, from a 16-year-old marketing firm into a Software SaaS Development Company, successfully selling it to tech firm Vicimus in under 2 years.
-Todd then led the company rebrand, developed departmental processes, guided UI/UX for product, oversaw and built external marketing plans and rebuilt creative and design teams.
+Todd then led the company rebrand, developed departmental processes, guided UI/UX for products, oversaw and built external marketing plans, and rebuilt creative and design teams.

 See 20+ years of curiosity at www.toddlawsoncreative.com